mcneel/help-docs/_jp/flamingo/5/help/material-image-properties.md

 #### Color Strength
 {: #color}
-Determines how much the image map influences the appearance of the material.
+Determines how much the image map influences the material appearance.
 In the example below, the underlying material is magenta colored.
 The color strength increases until the underlying color is completely masked by the black and white texture.

 ![images/brik-b14.png](images/brik-b14.png)![images/strength.png](images/strength.png)
 *Color strength 0.2, 0.5, 1.0.*